-- The Group cashflow forecast shows a positive cash position for a period extending beyond twelve months from this report. - Forecast revenue from Merchants paying monthly subscription fees continuing in keeping with historical performance; - Forecast revenue from brand partnerships continuing in keeping with historical performance; - Forecast increase in the revenue resulting from strategic partnership agreements for the provision of technology, marketing, operational support and corporate strategy services to Pepper Leaf, SportsPass, and Beanhunter. - Further reductions in the underlying cost base (primarily through employee costs, improved technology efficiencies and other operating cost reductions): - Receipt of research and development tax incentive rebates (R&D) continuing in keeping with historical levels of cost apportionment; - Access to R&D financing on quarterly draw down on similar terms provided to the Company for FY19; - Opportunities to monetise the Membership base; and - Access to loans which Directors may elect to provide on terms yet to be negotiated and agreed.
+- The Group cash flow forecast shows a positive cash position for the period extending beyond twelve months for this report; - Forecast revenue from Merchants paying monthly subscription fees continuing in keeping with recent, historical performance; - Forecast revenue from brand partnerships continuing in keeping with recent, historical performance; - Forecast of a post COVID-19 pandemic recovery leading to growth in Merchant Services revenue (approximately 100% from recent, historical performance) during FY21; - Forecast growth in Merchant Services revenue (approximately 50% from forecast post COVID-19 pandemic recovery levels) due to new product development and sales initiatives based on current operating cost base during FY21; - Forecast growth in brand partnership revenue due to new product development and sales initiatives based on current operating cost base during FY21; - Forecast increase in the revenue resulting from strategic partnership agreements for the provision of technology, marketing, operational support and corporate strategy services to Pepper Leaf, SportsPass, and Beanhunter; - Forecast development of professional services revenue based on current staffing and operating cost base; - Further reductions in the underlying cost base (primarily through improved technology efficiencies and other operating cost reductions); - Receipt of research and development tax incentive rebates (R&D) continuing in keeping with historical levels of cost apportionment; - Access to R&D financing on quarterly draw down on similar terms provided to the Company for FY19 and FY20; - The Group continues to be eligible for the Government COVID-19 support packages; - Growing Membership base and maintaining engagement of members to support monetisation opportunities;

+- Access to draw down funds from Directors loan as outlined at note 26; and - Access to further loans which Directors may elect to provide on terms yet to be negotiated and agreed.

-The consolidated entity's ability to continue to operate as a going concern is dependent upon the items listed above.
-Should these events not occur as anticipated, the consolidated entity may be unable to continue as a going concern and may be required to realise its assets and extinguish its liabilities other than in the ordinary course of business, and at amounts that differ from those stated in the financial statements.
+The Consolidated Entity's ability to continue to operate as a going concern is dependent upon the items listed above.
+Should these events not occur as anticipated, there is a material uncertainty that may cast significant doubt on whether the Consolidated Entity is able to continue as a going concern and as to whether the Consolidated Entity will be able to realise its assets and extinguish its liabilities in the normal course of business and at amounts stated in the financial statements.
+The financial statements do not include any adjustments relating to the recoverability and classification of asset carrying amounts or to the amount and classification of liabilities that might result should the Consolidated Entity be unable to continue as a going concern and meet its debts as and when they fall due.

-Parent entity information
+Parent Entity information

-In accordance with the Corporations Act 2001, these financial statements present the results of the consolidated entity only.
-Supplementary information about the parent entity is disclosed in note 25.
+In accordance with the Corporations Act 2001, these financial statements present the results of the Consolidated Entity only.
+Supplementary information about the Parent Entity is disclosed in Note 24.